Skill Demand Index

 Jobs Analyzed

-Most employers want Technical Fluency at lead-level proficiency, not surface awareness.
+Most employers want Technical Fluency at hands-on daily use, not textbook knowledge.

 Overview